 There are many reasons for opioid overdose emergencies and most often, they are accidental and unintentional.
 In fact, opioid overdose emergencies can even occur when opioids are used as directed.

-Those at highest risk take moderate to high doses; consume certain other sedating medications or alcohol; have a history of substance abuse; and have children, other family, friends and loved ones who have access to unlocked or unsecured prescription opioids.
+Those at highest risk take high doses; consume certain other sedating medications or alcohol; have a history of substance abuse; and have children, other family, friends, and loved ones who have access to unlocked or unsecured prescription opioids.

 - Do you have a senior partner (65+) who is taking multiple medications, including sedatives or muscle relaxants, that can interact with opioids?